kkthej/Pidar/README.md

 11. Added the cards to display the number of Datasets, total samples used and Total Metadatas.
 12. Added statistics page
 13. Fixed null exception error while Deleting a dataset
 14. changed the configuration to work on pidar website
 15. Added goto top button in _layout.cshtml
+16. Fixed typos and removed cards in statistics page